Hydra-Kernels/HYDRA-Build-Status-log/scroll-through.md

 - https://github.com/HarshitX97/HYDRA-LvL-7.13.git -b ext
 - https://github.com/HarshitX97/HYDRA-LvL-7.13.git

-- Clang Used for Performance(7.13-ext) : ~**Neutron- Ubuntu Clang**(Coz its stable for gaming, and will provide a good fps ) with blend of battery + stability~
+- Clang Used for Performance(7.13-ext) : **Neutron- Ubuntu Clang**(Coz its stable for gaming, and will provide a good fps ) with blend of battery + stability
-- change of plans , we will be probably going with our Own HYDRA Clang
 - Clang Used for Balanced + BB (7.13-BB) : **Azure - Clang**

 - Clang Used : https://gitlab.com/Panchajanya1999/azure-clang.git --depth=1